What Is Charged-Off Debt?: How it Affects Your Credit

 • Raise insurance premiums

-• Delay financial goals such as homeownership
+• Delay plans such as buying a home

 Debt Management and Charged-Off Accounts

-• Reduce interest rates where possible
+• Seek reduced interest rates where available

-• Stop ongoing collection phone calls
+• Help reduce collection calls

 Automatic Payments: Your First Line of Defense